Business Model Design

-The following is introducing a set of templates for AIoT business models.
-As far as possible, these templates reuse existing, well established business model templates, adding AI and IoT perspectives to them.
-These templates should be seen as guidance, and can be adapted in a flexible way to best fit the needs of your individual AIoT business model.
+The following introduces a set of templates for AIoT business models.
+As far as possible, these templates reuse existing, well-established business model templates, adding AI and IoT perspectives to them.
+These templates should be seen as guidance and can be adapted in a flexible way to best fit the needs of your individual AIoT business model.

 The Smart Kitchen Example

 The following discussion will be based on the smart kitchen example, which is shown below.
 The complete Smart Kitchen Business Model has been documented in Miro.
-It can be accessed HERE, in case you can`t read some of the details in the diagrams below.
+It can be accessed HERE, in case you can't read some of the details in the following diagrams.

 AIoT Business Model Canvas